 Timely Sunday morning worship and I have regained my balance.
-I am not valuable because I was especially productive today.
-I am not valuable because the world is impressed with my achievements.
-I am not valuable because of how my life looks on instagram.
-I am not valuable because I am beautiful or thin or rich or talented or … you fill in the blank.
+I am not valuable because I was especially productive today or because the world is impressed with my achievements.
+My value isn’t determined by how my life looks on instagram.
+I’m not valuable because I’m beautiful or thin or rich or talented or … you fill in the blank.
 I am valuable because of whose I am — A daughter of the King!

 My days are quite mundane.
-My calendar is packed for sure.
-But I don’t have much to show for it.
+Even though my calendar is packed I don’t have much to show for it.
 Phone calls fighting with insurance, driving to appointments, advocating for Ian.
 Thinking, researching and planning possible interim steps Ian can take toward independence.
 Truly it has become a full time, even thankless, job.
 How the heck did I get here?
 I keep telling myself it is a season.
 Resentment hangs in the balance.
 And just like that, I am drowning from discouragement.

 God thank you!
 Thank you for all of it.